drbenvincent/bayesian2afc/README.md

-# A Introductory Tutorial On Bayesian Modelling For Perception Researchers
+# A tutorial on Bayesian models of perception

 **PLEASE RESPECT THAT THIS IS PRE-RELEASE CODE, ASSOCIATED WITH A PAPER THAT IS UNDER REVIEW.
 Citation details and a link to the paper will be provided if the manuscript is accepted for publication**